lacclab/OneStop-Eye-Movements/README.md

 <!-- ### pymovements integration

 OneStop is integrated into the [pymovements](https://pymovements.readthedocs.io/en/stable/index.html) package.
-The package allows to easily download the raw data and further process it.
+The package allows for easy download of the raw data and further processing it.
 The following code snippet shows how to download the data:

 ```python
 # pip install pymovements